 Our business operates within the public and private sectors of the U.S. health insurance system, which are evolving quickly and subject to a changing regulatory environment, and our future financial performance will depend in part on growth in the market for private health insurance, as our solutions are integrated with health insurance plans offered by insurance carriers for our clients or our clients' self-insured plans, as well as our ability to adapt to regulatory developments.
 Changes and developments in the health insurance system in the United States could reduce demand for our services and harm our business.
 For example, there has been an ongoing national debate relating to the health insurance system in the United States.
 Certain elected officials have introduced proposals that would create a new single-payer national health insurance program for all United States residents, replacing virtually all other sources of public and private insurance, to more incremental approaches, or creating a new public health insurance option that would compete with private insurers.
-Additionally, proposals to establish a single-payer or government-run health care system at the state level are regularly introduced, such as in New York and California.
+Additionally, proposals to establish a single-payer or government-run healthcare system at the state level are regularly introduced, such as in New York and California.
 At the federal level, President Biden and Congress may consider other legislation and/or executive orders to change elements of the ACA.
-In December 2019, a federal appeals court held that the individual mandate portion of the ACA was unconstitutional and left open the question whether the remaining provisions of the ACA would be valid without the individual mandate.
-On November 10, 2020, the U.S. Supreme Court heard oral arguments in this matter, and issued its decision in June 2021, ruling that the plaintiffs lacked standing to challenge the individual mandate provision, thus leaving the ACA in effect without ruling on the constitutionality of the individual mandate.
+In June 2021, the U.S. Supreme Court dismissed the most recent judicial challenge to the ACA brought by several states and ruled that the plaintiffs lacked standing to challenge the individual mandate provision, thus leaving the ACA in effect without ruling on the constitutionality of the individual mandate.

 On January 28, 2021, President Biden issued an Executive Order that iterates the policy of the Administration to protect and strengthen the ACA, making high-quality healthcare accessible and affordable to all Americans.
-The Executive Order directs federal agencies to examine agency actions to determine whether they are consistent with the Administration's commitment regarding the ACA, and begin rulemaking to suspend, revise, or rescind any inconsistent actions.
+The Executive Order directed federal agencies to examine agency actions to determine whether they are consistent with the Administration's commitment regarding the ACA, and begin rulemaking to suspend, revise, or rescind any inconsistent actions.
 Areas of focus include policies or practices that may reduce affordability of coverage, present unnecessary barriers to coverage, or undermine protections for people with preexisting conditions.
 We continue to evaluate the effect that the ACA and its possible modifications, repeal and replacement has on our business.